 "I've had too many friends of mine die," Shreibman adds.
 "I was incredibly surprised by Adrien's death.
 It was a real jolt.
 We were not best friends ,but we were friendly.
 I saw him two or three weeks before he died and we hugged each other at [Seattle punk bar] Captain Black's and said 'I love you, man.'"
 Guerra's passing nearly derailed Bell Witch.
 For some time, Schreibman wondered if it might be disrespectful to sing Guerra's parts, and considered retiring all early Bell Witch material.
 "I was worried about Dylan and the people who are really close to Adrien.
 It put a stop in our progress for a month or so at least."

-In the end, Guerra's death galvanised the band.
+In the end, Guerra's passing galvanized the band.
 Shreibman opted to continue playing earlier material, and the band booked more shows.
 They put their creative faculties to the test in writing Mirror Reaper.
 "We agreed that if we were going to go on it had to be something remarkable," Shreibman says.
-Bell Witch didn't realise how remarkable the scope of Mirror Reaper was until they assembled its tour-honed pieces for the first time January of 2017 – and timed the first run-through of the song at seventy minutes.
+Bell Witch didn't realize how remarkable the scope of Mirror Reaper was until they assembled its tour-honed pieces for the first time January of 2017—and timed the first run-through of the song at seventy minutes.
 The track was long enough to fill a whole compact disc, but too long to fit on a single LP without losing audio quality.
 Desmond and Shreibman weren't expecting the track to be half that length.
 "We had no idea it was that long!"
 Desmond tells me.
 "Jesse didn't even think we had enough for an LP!"